TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 21/Proverbs 21.13.md

 ---

-Whoso stoppeth his ears at the cry of the poor, He also shall cry, but shall not be heard.
+Whoever stops his ears at the cry of the poor, he will also cry out, but shall not be heard.